Percona-Lab/proxysql-scheduler/README.md

 ```
 We strongly advice to test first the configuration on a test environment and to add the instruction in production with `ACTIVE=0` and after activate it: `update scheduler set active =1 where id=10;Load scheduler to run;`

 It is also Best Practice to keep the scheduler with `ACTIVE = 0` when doing `SAVE scheduler to DISK`.
-Such that it will NOT be activated bu default.
+Such that it will NOT be activated by default.

 ```
 Options: